Wall Street Analyst Downgrade fuboTV Inc. [FUBO]. What else is Wall St. saying

 Sponsored

+It opened the trading session at $1.11, the shares rose to $1.17 and dropped to $1.10, the range by which the price of stock traded the whole day.
+The daily chart for FUBO points out that the company has recorded -69.71% loss over the past six months.
+However, it is still -20.83% lower than its most recent low trading price.

-Compared to the average trading volume of 13.33M shares, FUBO reached a trading volume of 6030630 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 12.85M shares, FUBO reached to a volume of 8504684 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for FUBO shares is $3.26 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on FUBO stock is a recommendation set at 2.60.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.